 by Lily Jacks

 Be it for Halloween, costume parties, or just for fun, many people have taken great joy in childhood dress up.
 I can remember in my early youth thinking that when I dressed up, I could somehow magically become that character.
+To enhance my transformation, I sometimes used makeup products to get the look just right.
 I would get so into my character that sometimes I would even forget that I was not, in fact, Cinderella or Hermione Granger.
 Sometimes, I even wore my costumes to school.
 (For my kindergarten school picture I wore a tiger costume!)
 This hobby is one that most people grow out of as time moves forward.

 By seventh grade my sister made a friend who was an active member of the cosplay community.
 We formed our own cosplay group focusing on Japanese anime characters.
 Through this group, we became more experienced and finally learned how to improve our cosplays.
 We went that year to Kami-Con, a local anime and cosplay convention.
 My sister and I had previously been to one cosplay convention, albeit we didn’t take it as seriously.
 That year, the amount of time and effort we spent preparing and perfecting our cosplay paled in comparison to the year before.
 The convention itself was very warm and open.
 We got to meet a lot of people who shared our common interests and got to dig deeper into this new community.
 We watched a cosplay contest, in which I learned that a lot of the best cosplayers make their own costumes.